samuel-walters/docker/README.md

 ![](https://i.imgur.com/Q1wBPp4.png)

-* Created: A container that has been created but not started
+* Created: A container that has been created but not started.
+The container gets created from an image.

 * Running: A container running with all its processes